blight-js/rfcs/text/0002-numeric-values.md

 ## Compiling arithmetic safety checks

 Saftey checks can be implemented somewhat trivially using a single temporary variable.
 This can be left as a global.
-It is unfortunate that so much code, as safety checks off allow this to compile to 3 characters.
+It is unfortunate that so much code is needed to compile this with saftey checks, as with them disabled it allows this to compile to 3 characters.

 > [!NOTE]
 > Blight does not yet have an decided assignment operator or variable system, `=` will be used as such in this example.